Assistant Dean of Students

 Part basketball coach and diversity advocate, part historian and mentor, Gary Jones influences OC far beyond his title of Assistant Dean of Students.
 He connects our campus to the city and connects students to African American history.

 History Speaks brings civil rights icons to campus.
 Each year Gary invites well-known activists to speak to sold out crowds about the importance of love, respect and learning from others.
 History Speaks is Gary's legacy.

-In 2014, OC, championed by Gary Jones, began History Speaks, welcoming Carlotta Walls LaNier and Terrence Roberts of the Little Rock Nine to speak on their civil rights experiences.
-Since then, OC has hosted many prominent civil rights leaders, inviting them to teach the campus and community the importance of community, respect and taking time to listen.
+Conceived, planned and executed each year by Assistant Dean of Students Gary Jones, OC launched History Speaks in February 2014.
+History came alive when Carlotta Walls LaNier and Terrence Roberts of the Little Rock Nine spoke on their civil rights experiences.
+Gary and OC have since hosted prominent civil rights leaders like Fred Gray, Claudette Colvin, John Carlos and Tommie Smith, Andrew Young, Diane Nash and Wheeler Parker, Jr. These guests teach us the importance of community, respect and taking time to listen.

 John Thompson Scholarship

 The John Thompson Leadership Program is named for one of Oklahoma Christian University’s most beloved and remarkable scholars.
 It will provide you with leadership training, mentoring and opportunities to engage in service learning and important campus, church and community initiatives.
 The required reading program helps you develop into a well-rounded, conscientious, spiritual leader.